kendall-creator/7more-app/README.md

 **Current Configuration**:
 - ✅ Email Service: **Resend API** (direct from React Native app, no backend needed)
-- ✅ From Address: bridgeteam@7more.net
+- ✅ From Address: onboarding@resend.dev (Resend default for unverified domains)
-- ✅ Reply-To: bridgeteam@7more.net
+- ✅ Reply-To: bridgeteam@7more.net (recipients can reply to your address)
 - ✅ API Key: Configured (re_aL2c1wUv_D1dhwGMonohYjTUEkNdPc3E9)
 - ✅ Integration: Uses `sendResourcesEmail` from `/src/services/emailService.ts`
 - ✅ Both Bridge Team Follow-Up Form and Initial Contact Form use Resend API
+- ⚠️ **Note**: Resend is in testing mode - to send to any email address, verify your domain at resend.com/domains

 **Who Can Send Emails**:
 - ✅ **Admin** - Full email sending capabilities